-The butter is made up of a variety of beneficial fatty acids, including omega 9 oleic acid, which conditions the skin and hair.
+The butter is made up of a variety of beneficial fatty acids (the building block of fats), including omega-9 oleic acid, which conditions the skin and hair.
 A combination of palmitic and stearic acids also serves as a natural emulsifier, which means that it allows water and oil-based ingredients to bind in a formula.